1O1Dima/Notification-spam-DEMO-/README.md

 # Notification-spam-DEMO-
-This is a DEMO so things may not work how they need to.
+This is just a DEMO so things may not work how they need to.